ericwu7/courseraGettingCleaningDataCourseProject/CodeBook.md

 This Code Book describes the variables found in the output of run_analysis.R.
 This assumes a basic understanding of the source data of which detailed descriptions can be found in the **features_info.txt** file in the following location:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Each row represents the averages for one subject for one activity.
+30 subjects performed 6 activities = 180 rows.

 #### subjectID
      Subject ID number as sourced from subject_test.txt and subject_train.txt.
 	 Possible values range from 1 - 30.

 #### activityName
      Name of the activity performed by the subject.
 	 Possible values include:
      - WALKING
      - WALKING_UPSTAIRS
      - WALKING_DOWNSTAIRS